Shreesh90/Cat-v-s-Dog-Classifier-Deep-Learning-/README.md

 It contains 12,501 RBG images of cats and dogs.
 2. Test Dataset can be downloaded from the internet.

-NOTE: The pickle files are not included in this repositiories.
+NOTE: The pickle and the Dataset files are not included in this repositiories.